Greasby: History

 or alternatively, a "stronghold or fortification by a grove, trench, canal or wood".

 The name was Scandinavianised to Greasby, under the influence of Old Norse speakers in Wirral (gräf and býr, with býr meaning "settlement" or "farmstead").

 The name of the village has been variously spelt over time, including: Grauesberi, Grauesbyri, Grauisby (1093), Grauesbi (c.1155), Grauesby (c.1170), Griseby (1280) and Graysby (1610).

-Prior to the Norman conquest of England in 1066, Greasby was owned by a man named Dunning, who may have been an official (bailiff or steward) for the earls of Mercia.
+Before the Norman conquest of England in 1066, Greasby was owned by a man named Dunning, who may have been an official (bailiff or steward) for the earls of Mercia.
 After the invasion, all land in the area passed to Hugh d'Avranches.

 By the time of the Domesday Book (1086), Greasby was under the ownership of Nigel de Burcy and consisted of eight households.

 After the Second World War the area expanded considerably, with significant residential development across previously agricultural land.
 This has resulted in Greasby becoming contiguous with the nearby settlements of Moreton, Upton and Woodchurch.

 Civic history

 Greasby was formerly a township split between the parishes of Thurstaston and West Kirby, within the Wirral Hundred.
 It held civil parish status between 1866 and 1974.

 From 1866 Greasby was part of Wirral Rural Sanitary District, which was replaced in 1894 by Wirral Rural District.
 In 1933 the village transferred to Hoylake Urban District.

-On 1 April 1974, local government reorganisation in England and Wales resulted in most of the Wirral Peninsula, including Greasby, transfer from the county of Cheshire to Merseyside.
+On 1 April 1974 the parish was abolished and local government reorganisation in England and Wales resulted in most of the Wirral Peninsula, including Greasby, transfer from the county of Cheshire to Merseyside.

-The population of the village was 123 in 1801, rising to 177 in 1851, 290 in 1901 and significantly increasing to 4,367 in 1951.
+The population of the township/parish was 123 in 1801, rising to 177 in 1851, 290 in 1901 and significantly increasing to 4,367 in 1951.